davidmerrick/coolestguyinamerica.com/README.md

 Fun fact: I'm the first search result on Google for ["coolest guy in America"](https://www.google.com/search?q=coolest+guy+in+america) 🙂.

+# Running locally

+This is a NodeJS project built with React, which uses Parcel for bundling.

+To install and run it locally, run:

+* `yarn install`
+* `yarn start`

+Then visit http://localhost:1234 in your browser.

 # Infrastructure

 This site has CloudFormation templates for deployment to AWS.
 Its infrastructure consists of: